 Job Opening: Investigator

-Dinolt Becnel & Wells Investigative Group currently has an opening for an Investigator.
+Dinolt Becnel & Wells Investigative Group occasionally has openings for Investigators.
 Our office is committed to improving cultural diversity and inclusion among our colleagues and throughout the community of private investigators.
 We seek candidates who share our commitment to providing the best representation to our clients.
 In recruiting members of our team, we welcome the full spectrum of humanity.
 We embrace the unique contributions that you can bring because of your background, identity, and personal experiences.

 We encourage applications from all qualified individuals and seek a diverse pool of applicants in terms of race, ethnicity, nation of origin, culture, sex, gender identity and expression, sexual orientation, education, opinions, age, languages spoken, veteran status, disability, religion, and socioeconomic circumstance.
 We are interested in your talent, intelligence, dedication, persistence, and desire to see all people treated fairly and respectfully, no matter the allegation or circumstance.
 We especially encourage applications from black, indigenous, and people of color, and people from other underrepresented and historically marginalized groups.

 Job Description: Investigators are a critical part of any legal team.
 They must demonstrate considerable resourcefulness, initiative, creativity, self-motivation, tact, and discretion.
-We are currently seeking someone specifically to conduct interviews for employment litigation cases.
-This position follows established protocols to interview witnesses and potential clients related to employment law violations and relay impressions orally and in writing to the legal team.
-The right candidate will have excellent interviewing skills; the ability to review and analyze volumes of documents; and the ability to establish and maintain good working relationships with individuals in an array of contexts.
-In this position, the investigator/interviewer will maintain strong working relationships with the case attorneys and law clerks.
-Investigators will have significant writing responsibilities, including comprehensive reports of client and witness interviews.
+The right candidates have excellent interviewing skills; the ability to review and analyze volumes of documents; and the ability to establish and maintain good working relationships with individuals in an array of contexts.
+Our Investigators must be able to maintain strong working relationships with the case attorneys and law clerks.
+Investigators have significant writing responsibilities, including comprehensive reports of client and witness interviews.

 Salary range: $50,000 to $60,000